 Both men and women may use the helm, as they desire and as permitted by the award.
-Helms may be in profile or full face, whatever looks best with the rest of the achievement.
+Helms are used only on Grants of Arms and Peerage level scrolls.
+Regardless of the level of the award, helms are not generally used when the device is portrayed on a lozenge.
+Instead a "true lover's knot" is drawn over the top of the lozenge.
+Helms may be in profile, three-quarter view, or full face, whatever looks best with the rest of the achievement.
 Period types of helms should be used rather that the stylized, more modern versions.
 They should be drawn seated firmly on the shield, not floating in the air above it.
 Only a single helm will be used in each achievement.
 It is traditional to color the lining of the helm red in those places where it can be seen (eye slits, and bottom edge of some designs), but it is not required.
 If the person for whom the scroll is being made does not specifically ask that it not be used, a helm will be used.
 When possible, match the helm to one appropriate to the recipient's persona or to their personal helm.
 The size of the helm should be proportional to that of the shield, as if they were real items to be used by the same person.
+The color of the helm is restricted by the award level.
+A GoA level achievement uses a steel helm, which is represented by black or dark grey.
+Peerage level is indicated by using a silver helm, and Royal Peers are indicated by using a gold helm.